 A disadvantage of aspirating and non-air aspirating nozzles is that you must have additional equipment in order to generate foam.
 In addition, the gallonage setting on the nozzle must match the set flow for the eductor.
-It is important to understand the benefits of both types of nozzles in order to select the most appropriate one for the specific incident encountered.
+It is important to understand the benefits of both types of nozzles in order to select the most appropriate one.